harrycresswell/hc/content/articles/preface.md

 Well it’s definitely about time I gave something back.. in fact, it’s been a long time coming.

-And it seems like a fairly logical unselfish step to focus on my clients:
+*And it seems like a fairly logical unselfish step to focus on my clients:*

-Creative individuals and independent business owners.
+**Creative individuals and independent business owners.**

-So in a nutshell ill be writing:
+*So in a nutshell ill be writing:*

-**honest actionable advice for creative individuals and independent business owners.**
+**Honest actionable advice for creative individuals and independent business owners.**

-My mission (which i’ve now accepted) is to help you set up your business online.
-And guide you as much as possible to [do it yourself](http://www.com).. because [you don’t have to pay big agency fees to big agency morons].
+My mission is to help you set up your business online.
+And guide you as much as possible to [do it yourself](http://www.com).. because [you don’t have to pay big agency fees to big agency morons](http://www.com).

 All thats in my head or that been lost throughout the years via conversation i will rediscover and catalogue here.
 For you.